-This course will introduce students to the fundamental structural and fatigue behavior of steel structures, numerical solution procedures and modeling details.
-The course aims to achieve a basic understanding of applied mechanics approaches to modeling member behavior in steel structure problems.
+This course will introduce students to the fundamental structural behaviour of steel structures, numerical solution procedures and modelling details.
+The course aims to achieve a basic understanding of applied mechanics approaches to modelling member behaviour in steel structure problems.
 The course is addressed to young engineers, who will face the necessity of numerical analysis and applied mechanics more often in their design practice.

 The purpose of this course is to bridge the gap between applied mechanics and structural steel design using state-of-the-art tools.
-The students shall become familiar with computer-oriented analyses and assessment methods by using the example of steel constructions.
+The students shall become familiar with computer-oriented analyses and design methods by using the example of steel constructions.
 The course will also convey to students the ability to use numerical tools and software packages for the solution of practical problems in engineering.